-I never knew croissants took 13 hours to make until I found out for myself in the middle of a lockdown with a lot of free time and a hankering for pastries from bakeries that were shut.
+I never knew croissants could take 13 hours to make until I found myself in the middle of a lockdown with a lot of free time and a hankering for pastries from bakeries that were shut.

 My feeds and groups like Yangon Connection were suddenly flooded with people asking where to purchase baking powder, a bottle of vanilla extract or just a packet of yeast.
 When my go-to baking supply shop STK Bakery on Upper Pansodan Road reopened, I made sure to arrive 10 minutes before 9am on the first day, and by the time I left half an hour later, there was a queue of about 15 people outside armed with gloves, masks, and a shopping list of baking tools.

 In addition to providing people with a new, somewhat time-consuming hobby, a lot of friends I spoke to noted that they turned to baking during lockdown for the same reason that I’ve always loved it – the precise, scientific-ness of it all.
 Even during my attempt to make croissants for the first time in my life with full awareness of how much rolling and shaping and folding was involved, I knew that if I measured my ingredients precisely and had full faith in the instructions, I would have croissants in the end.
 I didn’t know what the disease numbers would be tomorrow, or how much longer international air travel would be banned, but I knew that butter and sugar and flour and eggs made dough.

 And while baking can be a solitary activity, a lot of people banded together to help each other out.

 “I ordered way too much baking powder from an online shop and I had to text all my friends ‘Hey, do you want some powder?’
 It looked like I was dealing drugs,” 26-year-old Khin Sandar Win, who goes by Sandar, told me over the phone with a laugh.
 “My neighbors would be like, ‘Do you have flour?’ or ‘Do you have baking powder?’”